Ceanothus: Distribution

 Plants in this genus are widely distributed and can be found on dry, sunny hillsides from coastal scrub lands to open forest clearings, from near sea level to 9000 ft in elevation.
 These plants are profusely distributed throughout the Rocky Mountains from British Columbia south through Colorado, the Cascades of Oregon and California, and the Coastal Ranges of California.

 Ceanothus velutinus is perhaps the most widespread member of this genus, occurring through much of western North America.
 The plants in this genus often co-occur with one another, especially when they are more distantly related.

 Uses

 Wildlife

 Ceanothus is a good source of nutrition for deer, specifically mule deer along the West Coast of the United States.
 However, the leaves are not as nutritious from late spring to early fall as they are in early spring.
 Porcupines and quail have also been seen eating stems and seeds of these shrubs.
 The leaves are a good source of protein and the stems and leaves have been found to contain a high amount of calcium.

 Cultivation

 Many Ceanothus species are popular ornamental plants for gardens.
 Dozens of hybrids and cultivars have been selected, such as flexible ceanothus, Ceanothus × flexilis (C. cuneatus × C. prostratus).

-AGM cultivars
+Royal Horticultural Society's Award of Garden Merit cultivars

 The following cultivars and hybrids have gained the Royal Horticultural Society's Award of Garden Merit (as of 2017):